ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-ocp.md

 ## Platform limitations
 {: #upgrade-ocp-platform}

 If your {{site.data.keyword.blockchainfull_notm}} Platform is running on OpenShift Container Platform 3.11, you cannot upgrade to {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 unless you first upgrade your OpenShift cluster from 3.11 to 4.5.
-For more information, see [Migrating OpenShift Container Platform to 4.3](https://docs.openshift.com/container-platform/4.5/migration/migrating_3_4/planning-migration-3-to-4.html).
+For more information, see [Planning your migrationn](https://docs.openshift.com/container-platform/4.5/migration/migrating_3_4/planning-migration-3-to-4.html).

 ## Upgrade to the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 from 2.5